How to Complete the FLASH Application

 The CDI's FLASH application service asks the same questions as those listed on the Individual Application, Form LIC 441-9.
 The only difference is that the CDI will receive the application on the same day it is completed.
 Listed below are descriptions of the screens the applicant will view when completing the application.
 Please review the CDI's eligibility requirements before beginning to use the FLASH service.

 The second screen will ask for the "California ID."
-Effective November 13, 2012 the California Department of Insurance (CDI) now requires California resident applicants to first pass the qualifying license examination prior to submitting their license application.
-This change affects California residents applying for any license in which an examination is required (i.e., life, accident and health, property, casualty, personal lines, limited lines automobile, and life limited to funeral and burial expenses).
-CDI's online application service Fast Licensing Application Service is Here (FLASH) now requires applicants to enter a unique 12-digit identification number which is located on the upper left corner of the passed examination letter.
+The California Department of Insurance (CDI) requires California resident applicants to first pass the qualifying license examination prior to submitting their license application.
+This affects California residents applying for any license in which an examination is required (i.e., life, accident and health, property, casualty, personal lines, limited lines automobile, and life limited to funeral and burial expenses).
+CDI's online application service Fast Licensing Application Service is Here (FLASH) requires applicants to enter a unique 12-digit identification number which is located on the upper left corner of the passed examination letter.
 FLASH only allows the application to be submitted if the applicant enters the correct identification number and has passed the examination, not just scheduled the examination.
 Consequently, for an application to be accepted, the applicant's identification number entered must be identical to the identification number that is stated on the passed examination letter.

 The identification number consists of the applicant's last four digits of his or her social security number (e.g., 7777), followed by the two-digit birth month (e.g., 01), followed by the two-digit birth day (e.g., 02), and finally, the four-digit birth year (e.g., 1963).
 In this example, the 12-digit identification number would be 777701021963.
 The online application service will only allow the application to be submitted if the identification number is correct and you passed your license examination.